What is the Difference Between Emergency Funds and Rainy Day Funds?

 How Much Should Be Kept in an Emergency Fund?

-Up to the present time, many people suggested to keep enough to pay 3 to 6 months of your bills in your emergency fund.
+Up to the present time, many people suggested keeping enough to pay 3 to 6 months of your bills in your emergency fund.
 However, after COVID, some financial experts began recommending saving up to a year’s worth of living expenses.
 Alternatively, If you are in a two income household, you may be able to get by on a 9 month fund.
 If you have a one income household, or if one of the incomes in your household comes from self-employment and the income is not stable, you may want to shoot for 15 to 18 months of expenses saved.
 Other people who may want to consider the 15 to 18 months include single parents and people with chronic illness in the family.

 That might sound like a lot of money.
 But, don’t let that deter you from starting your emergency fund journey.
 Just get started and keep adding to your account on a regular schedule.
 It is best to automate those deposits.
 Over time, you will get to your destination.
 If you can’t focus on saving large amounts of money each month, I like the idea of focusing on saving five dollars a day.